Project-Tick/projtlauncher.yongdohyun.org.tr/src/index.md

       <div>
         <h1>Lightweight and Customizable</h1>
         <div class="subtitle">
           You don't need an embedded web browser as a game launcher.
-Prism Launcher uses the Qt toolkit, which requires very few system resources to run.
+ProjT Launcher uses the Qt toolkit, which requires very few system resources to run.
-          Prism Launcher also lets you customize the menu and supports <a href="https://prismlauncher.org/wiki/getting-started/change-themes/">custom themes</a>.
+          ProjT Launcher also lets you customize the menu and supports <a href="https://projtlauncher.yongdohyun.org.tr/wiki/getting-started/change-themes/">custom themes</a>.
         </div>
       </div>
     </div>